How To Make Amazing Leek And Chickpea Soup For Kids

 To make the tomatoes easy to peel, score them well, then place them in boiling water for a few seconds, if you struggle to get the skin off them the first time, plunge them again, the skin should slide straight off providing you have scored it well.

 Don’t waste time chopping and peeling the garlic get a garlic press which does both jobs in a fraction of the time, crushed garlic also adds more flavour to the dish.
 I like this one from good grips, click on the picture below to be directed to Amazon

-This is a super easy stir in pasta sauce and is perfect to make ahead and freeze.
-It’s super sticky and naturally sweet, but it has none of the unhealthy ingredients usually found in shop bought sauces, and the kids love it!
+This is a super easy stir in pasta sauce for kids and is perfect to make ahead and freeze.
+It’s super sticky and naturally sweet, but it has none of the unhealthy ingredients usually found in shop bought sauces, and kids love it!
 It always goes down well when I have kids over for playdates and I know I’ve given them a healthy pasta sauce rather than an unhealthy pasta sauce for kids from a jar.

 Did you know there could be up to 6 cubes of sugar in one of the most popular shop bought jars of pasta sauce?
 So, there is every reason to ditch the jars and roll your sleeves up!

 There are literally only three ingredients in this pasta sauce and you can make as little or as much as you need.
 If you are short of time you can pierce the tomatoes instead of cutting them in half.

 When the tomatoes are quite soft, crush them with a fork to release all the sweet juice. l like to stir grated feta cheese into the pasta along with this sauce as the flavours blend together so well and produce a delicious creamy pasta sauce.
 Leave out the feta if you prefer a healthier option!